-- Select Output Control from the Tools menu or Main Toolbar to open the Output Control Window (see Figure 2.16).
+- > Select Output Control from the Tools menu or Main Toolbar to open the Output Control Window (see Figure 2.16).
 On the Display Parameters tab, select the Pipes button.
 The list of selected pipe output parameters will be displayed on the right-hand side.
-Change the units for Volumetric Flow Rate by selecting gal/hr (gallons per hour) from the unit list shown beside the parameter. - Click OK to display changes to the current results.
-You should see the volumetric flow rate results, still in the second column, in units of gal/hr.
-Notice the Velocity results in the third column. - Select Output Control from the Tools menu one more time.
-Select the Display Parameters tab and select the Pipe button.
+Change the units for Volumetric Flow Rate by selecting gal/hr (gallons per hour) from the unit list shown beside the parameter. - ➤ Click OK to display changes to the current results.
+You should see the volumetric flow rate pipe results, still in the second column, in units of gal/hr.
+Notice the Velocity results in the third column. - > Select Output Control from the Tools menu one more time.
+On the Display Parameters tab select the Pipes button.
 The Reorder scroll bar on the far right allows you to reorder parameters in the list.
-You can also click on the reorder symbol on the left side of each row to manually drag-and-drop the rows to change the parameter order (see Figure 2.16). - Select the Velocity parameter and use the Reorder scroll bar or dragand-drop to move it up to the top of the parameter list. - Click OK to display the changes to the current results.
+You can also click on the reorder symbol on the left side of each row to manually drag-and-drop the rows to change the parameter order (see Figure 2.16). - > Select the Velocity parameter and use the Reorder scroll bar or dragand-drop to move it up to the top of the parameter list. - ➤ Click OK to display the changes to the current results.
 You will see in the Pipe Results table that the first column now contains Velocity, the second column now contains the Pipe Name, and the third column the Volumetric Flow Rate.
 The Output Control window allows you to obtain the parameters, units and order you prefer in your output.
-This flexibility will help you work with AFT Fathom in the way that is most meaningful to you, reducing the possibility of errors.
+This flexibility will help you work with AFT Fathom in the way that is most meaningful to you, reducing the possibility of errors. - Select Output Control from the Tools menu once again.
+On the Display Parameters tab select the Pipes button.
+From the list on the left select Volumetric Flow Rate.
+Click the Add button to add it to the list on the right and change its units to gal/min.
+Then use the reorder button or row drag-and-drop to move it below the previous Volumetric Flow Rate item.